 1.1 Types of Rice Noodles

-- Thin Rice Noodles (Bihun, Vermicelli): These noodles are delicate and cook quickly, making them a popular choice for soup dishes and salads.
+- Thin Rice Noodles (Bihun, Vermicelli): These are very fine and cook super fast , so they’re great for soups and cold salads.

-- Thick Rice Noodles (Wide Rice Noodles, Pad Thai Noodles): These hearty noodles are perfect for dishes that require a robust chew, such as Pad Thai and Chow Fun.
+- Thick Rice Noodles (Wide Rice Noodles, Pad Thai Noodles): These wide strips hold up in saucy dishes like Pad Thai and Chow Fun .

 1.2 Nutritional Benefits